neilyboy/new_sport_scripts/README.md

 | :---         |     :---:      |
 | xxxx.png   | home or away png of selected team logo     |
 | xxxx_color.png     | home or away 10x10 png image of selected team color       |

-I call to these text files in many places in my scenes/layouts.
-Again the goal was to allow for quick and easy ability to add a team quickly with little effort.